MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/csw-overview.md

 | ------------ | ------------- |
 1 | You can set Service Level Agreement (SLA) attributes on the case so that customer support managers can measure the overall success of the support organization against its goals of meeting customer Service Level Agreements.
 2 | Associate a Parent Case, classify the Type of case, and apply a support Entitlement.
-3 | Sort, and export the list of Associated Knowledge Articles.
+3 | Sort and export the list of Associated Knowledge Articles.
 4 | View and export the list of Similar Cases.
 5 | View, add associations, and export Child Cases.
 6 | View and export the list of Merged Cases.